Aluminum-free Baking Powder–grain free, corn free, AIP

 Interestingly, some people claim that baking powder that contains sodium aluminum sulfate can result in baked goods having a metallic taste, however from my research, that doesn't seem to be the case–they appear to be either tasting some kind of residue from their baking pan or what they are tasting is the result of too much baking soda.

-Aluminum-free baking powder is simply a baking powder that doesn’t contain sodium aluminum sulfate or any other aluminum-containing ingredient.
+So this aluminum-free baking powder is simply a baking powder that doesn't contain sodium aluminum sulfate or any other aluminum-containing ingredient.

 Does Baking Soda Contain Aluminum?